-Compared to the rest of the San Diego market, the North Park region has more expensive rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the San Diego market, the North Park submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 12 listings have been posted online, which means new listings are probably leasing quickly.
+In the last 90 days, 34 listings have been posted online, which means office spaces are probably leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-About 8% of the listings in the North Park are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+About 3% of the available leases in the North Park are subleases, so you will probably have to consider a longer term lease.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 980 sqft.
-Most properties in this area are approximately 2 stories.
-Most buildings in this region were built in 1990 and are Class B.
+Most buildings in this area are close to 2 floors.
+Most buildings in this market were built in 1990 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Construction is the dominant industry in this market.
 Commute by taxi is the most popular way to get to work amongst North Park folk.
 Commuting around an hour and a half a day is the norm for those who opt to reside in this part of town.

 Real time and historical data on commercial real estate listings in North Park.

 Get email notifications when new listings are posted that match your requirements.